NaturalNode/natural/README.md

 ### Numbers

-Numbers can be counted with a CountInflector
+Numbers can be counted with a CountInflector:

     var countInflector = natural.CountInflector;

-outputs "1st"
+Outputs "1st":

     console.log(countInflector.nth(1));

-outputs "111th"
+Outputs "111th":

     console.log(countInflector.nth(111));

 ### Present Tense Verbs

 Present Tense Verbs can be pluralized/singularized with a PresentVerbInflector.
-This feature is still experimental as of 0.0.42 so use with caution and please provide feedback.
+This feature is still experimental as of 0.0.42, so use with caution, and please provide feedback.

     var verbInflector = new natural.PresentVerbInflector();

-outputs "becomes"
+Outputs "becomes":

     console.log(verbInflector.singularize('become'));

-outputs "become"
+Outputs "become":

     console.log(verbInflector.pluralize('becomes'));

-Like many other natural modules attach() can be used to patch strings with handy methods.
+Like many other natural modules, `attach()` can be used to patch strings with handy methods.

     verbInflector.attach();